tranhd95/tranhd95.github.io/content/posts/ai-assistants-visually-explained.md

 />

 And that's pretty much it.
-The **extra abilities - like searching the web or using external tools - are just clever “behind-the-scenes” integrations that feed relevant results back to the model**.
+The **extra abilities - like searching the web or using external tools - are just clever “behind-the-scenes” integrations on the app-level that feed relevant results back to the model**.
 Handling images or audio, on the other hand, often involves specialized systems or separate models.
 Yet at its core, the "writing" AI is still driven by that same foundational principle: predicting what comes next in a conversation.

 ### What's next?